ppedemon/waes-ta-devops/README.md

 ## Todos
-The main missing part is an [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) providing a externally reachable URL for the Rest API and more importantly, TLS termination.
+The main missing part is an [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) providing a externally reachable domain name for the Rest API and more importantly, TLS termination.

 The API uses bearer JWT authentication.
 Since JWTs are _signed_ but **not** _encrypted_, they must not be exchanged in clear text form.
 This means we should be using HTTPS instead of HTTP.
 In a clustered